Since leaving college, Paul has worked in a variety of roles, including: painter and decorator, general handyman, and freelance writer.

 I'll go into each of these methods in detail below.
 I have taken into consideration the amount of expense and involvement needed for each approach.
 I discuss the easiest and cheapest methods first and then explain more involved and expensive ideas.
-(The only exception to this order is perhaps the chemical option, which is quick, easy, and affordable, but can cause some damage to your pipes, especially if done repeatedly.)

 In my experience, unclogging a shower drain often requires a combination of more than one of these methods.

 1. Pour Boiling Water Down the Drain